On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

 \subsection{Single Stage Subproblem Oracles}

-A subproblem oracle is an oracle that gives a solution to the subproblem given its own information as well as the data generated by the algorithm.
-The single stage subproblem oracles (SSSO) used in this paper solve an approximation of the problem given by~\eqref{eq:RecursionRegularization} and \eqref{eq:ValueFunctionRegularization} (or given by~\eqref{eq:DR-MSCP-Recursion} and \eqref{eq:DR-MSCP-ValueFunction} if $M_t=+\infty$, i.e., no regularization is conducted) for some stage $t\in\calT$. \begin{definition}[Initial stage subproblem oracle]\ Let $\ulcQ_1,\olcQ_1:\calX_1\to\bar\bbR$ denote two closed convex functions, representing an under-approximation and an over-approximation of the expected cost-to-go function $\calQ_1^\Reg$ in~\eqref{eq:RecursionRegularization}, respectively.
-Consider the following subproblem for the first stage $t=1$,
+A subproblem oracle is an oracle that gives a solution to the subproblem given the intermediate data generated by the algorithm.
+The single stage subproblem oracles (SSSO) used in this paper solve an approximation of the problem defined by~\eqref{eq:RegularizedValueFunction} and~\eqref{eq:RegularizedCostToGo} for some stage \(t\in\calT\). \begin{definition}[Initial stage subproblem oracle] Let \(\ulcQ_1,\olcQ_1:\calX_1\to\bbR\cup\{+\infty\}\) denote two lsc, convex functions, with \(\ulcQ_1(x_1)\le\calQ_1^\Reg(x_1)\le\olcQ_1(x_1)\) for any \(x_1\in\calX_1\).
+Consider the following subproblem for the first stage \(t=1\),